Putin-linked businessman admits interference in US elections - ExBulletin

 Putin-linked businessman admits interference in US elections

-“Gentlemen, we interfered, interfered and interfered.
-Carefully, precisely, surgically and in our own way, as we know how to do,” Prigozhin boasted in remarks posted on social media.

-The statement, from the press office of his catering company which earned him the nickname “Putin’s chef”, came on the eve of the US midterm elections.

 It was the second major admission in recent months by the 61-year-old businessman, who has ties to Russian President Vladimir Putin.
-Prigozhin has previously sought to keep his activities under the radar and now seems increasingly interested in gaining political clout – although his goal in doing so was not immediately clear.
+Prigozhin has previously sought to keep his activities under the radar and now seems increasingly interested in gaining political clout.

-White House press secretary Karine Jean-Pierre said Monday that Prigozhin’s comments “tell us nothing new or surprising.”

-“It is well known and well documented in the public domain that entities associated with Yevgeny Prigozhin have sought to influence elections around the world, including in the United States.
-The United States has worked to expose and counter efforts to malicious influences from Russia as we uncover them,” she said. said, noting that Yevgeny has been sanctioned by the United States, the United Kingdom and the European Union.

-“Part of Russia’s efforts includes promoting narratives aimed at undermining democracy and sowing division and discord.
-It’s no surprise that Russia shines a light on its attempted efforts and fabricates a story about its success on the eve of an election,” she added.

-In September, Prigozhin also publicly stated that he was behind the Wagner Group’s mercenary force – which he had also previously denied – and spoke openly about his involvement in Russia’s 8-month war in Ukraine.
+In September, he also publicly stated that he was behind the mercenary force of the Wagner Group, which he had also previously denied and spoke openly about his involvement in Russia’s 8-month war in Ukraine.
 The military contractor has also sent its forces to places like Syria and sub-Saharan Africa.

 A video also emerged recently of a man resembling Prigozhin visiting Russian penal colonies to recruit prisoners to fight in Ukraine.